christophstrasen/WorldObserver/docs/observations/squares.md

 - [Quickstart](../quickstart.md)

 ## Note on IDs and stability of Squares:
-- Use `x/y/z` as the long-term stable anchor. `squareId` should not be relied on across game reloads (@TODO: confirm and document stricter guarantees later).
+- Use `x/y/z` as the long-term stable anchor. `squareId` should not be relied on across game reloads.

 ## Subscribe